-Generally, tests live near the code they are testing, however Mozmill tests live in two particular directories.
+Generally, tests live near the code they are testing, however some old tests are in a separate test directory.

 This document doesn't cover actually writing tests, for that see this page for Mochitests:

-(Just note that the MDN pages are Firefox-centric and include some ancient ideas and practices.)
+(Just note that these pages are Firefox-centric and include some ancient ideas and practices.)

 Tests should be added to a directory near the code they are located.
 For example, code in

 testdirectory is a subdirectory named after the type of test:

 browserfor mochitests (as in Firefox terms they are "browser-chrome" mochitests), and

 The default section isn't even necessary here, but you probably want to add a

 head.jsfile if you're going to have more than one test.

 The calendar preferences in line 3 is unnecessary outside of the calendar tests.
 Calendar tests always run in UTC.